Janeen Kabbara, President

 His favorite SDG is “Peace, Just and Strong Institutions” - #16 Promote just, peaceful and inclusive societies (Peace and Security).

-Grady has dual degree in Economics and Dutch Studies.
+Grady has a dual degree in Economics and Dutch Studies.
 He is a licensed CPA and works in public accounting.
 Grady also loves foreign languages and cultures, reading and swimming.

 Sara Salinas, Secretary